ragaashritha/Project--4/Architectural Basics.md

     - Batch Normalization has to be atleast two layers before the prediction layer

 **19. When do we stop convolutions and go ahead with a larger kernel or some other alternative (which we have not yet covered):**
+    - We stop convolutions after reaching 7x7 or lesser pixels ie., once our global receptive field is closer to the object size

+**20. How do we know our network is not going well, comparatively, very early:**
+	- We will get to know our network is not doing well, when the initial training accuracy numbers appear low

+**21.Batch Size, and effects of batch size:**
+    - As batch size increases the model is able to see more samples and learn better hence accuracy is expected to improve

+**22.When to add validation checks:**
     -
-How do we know our network is not going well, comparatively, very early Batch Size, and effects of batch size
-When to add validation checks
 LR schedule and concept behind it
 Adam vs SGD